sfu-cmpt340/2024_1_project_30/README.md

 # HUMERUS: HUman Marrow cEll Recognition USing deep learning
 Fun fact: the humerus is the bone in your upper arm

-(1-2 line summary) Take 1: Our project takes cell images from bone marrow smears as input and classifies them via feature extraction and training (ML).
-Take 2: Our project takes cell images obtained from bone marrow smears as input and trains with Machine Learning and Deep Learning to classify cells and extract their features.
+Our project takes cell images obtained from bone marrow smears as input and trains with Machine Learning and Deep Learning to classify cells and extract their features.
 Then we output the results visually into models, plots and spreadsheets of values.

 ## Important Links